A celebration of fiber arts and old-time artisan skills!

 Instructor's Business: MriyaWeave

-Student Provides: towel, plastic bag to take wet towel home
+Student Provides: Old towel, scissors, plastic bag to take wet towel and felted project home.

 Total length of time: 3 Hours